KingSimpa69/markets/README.md

      ```

 7. **Create Pull Request:**
-   - Go to the original repository on GitHub.
+   - Go to the original market repo on GitHub.
    - You should see a prompt to create a "pull request".
    - Provide a clear PR title with the name of your project.
    - Click on "Create Pull Request."